destination-pop/soko-city/README.md

 # Soko-City: A Puzzle Adventure Game

 Soko-City is an RPG adventure game featuring Sokoban puzzles, level progression, and randomly-generated inventory and terrain.
 We built the game out programmatically so that the levels can continue indefinitely.
 Our current game features five dynamic levels.
-Play at https://soko-city.firebaseapp.com/

 **Motivation**

 Our group wanted to build an visually-pleasing but robust puzzle adventure game, inspired loosely by games like Stardew Valley.
 We liked the idea of incorporating a Japanese Sokoban puzzle into a larger themed adventure.
 And so Soko-City was born.